ibm-ecosystem-engineering/Blended-RAG/README.md

 | KNN + Match Query   | 57.63 | 68.4  |
 | KNN + Best Field    | 57.63 | 68.4  |

+## Features
+- **es_evaluation_rag.py**: This script is used to run the compelete rag_pipeline and evalute the respective matrix.

+- **es_evaluation.py**: This script runs the retrieved data from the index and evaluates the results.

+- **es_indexing.py**: This script is used to create the index.

+### 2. Input
+This module uses various inputs, such as mapping and search_query, to index and search the queries at the index.

+- **mapping/**: Contains mapping files with respective BM25, KNN and Sparse_Encoder.
+- **search_query/**: A collection of search_queries used across different evaluation tasks.